Scariodintt Publisharys - our terms and conditions of supply of products

 (b) If you want to end the contract because of something we have done or have told you we are going to do, see clause

 (c) If you have just changed your mind about the product, see clause 8.3.
 This applies to UK consumers only.
+We do NOT provide a free returns service.

 You may be able to get a refund if you are within the cooling-off period, but this may be subject to deductions and you will have to pay the costs of return of any goods.
+Cancellation fees apply to pre orders.

 8.2 Ending the contract because of something we have done or are going to do.
 If you are ending a contract for a reason set out at (a) to (d) below, the contract will end immediately and we will refund you in full for any products which have not been provided and you may also be entitled to compensation.
 The reasons are: